Anne G. Hanley

 My new book project, “1872: Standardizing the Brazilian Nation,” looks at two major events that took place in Brazil in 1872: the conduct of the first national census and the adoption of the metric system of weights and measures.
 These events were important because they had the potential to integrate the domestic economy of Brazil, a continental-sized nation, in a basic, functional manner.
 Prior to the adoption of the metric system Brazilians used regional weights and measures of differing values, making long-distance exchange difficult.
 Prior to the national census, Brazilian planners lacked much beyond a general understanding of the demographics of the internal market.
 Both innovations brought Brazilians into closer contact with state officials whose policies had powerful effects on their livelihoods.
 This projects opens an investigation into the history of Brazil’s domestic economy, where most Brazilians lived and worked and where government initiatives had the greatest potential to affect their quality of life and standard of living.
 This research is supported by an NEH Summer Stipend.

 - The Public Good and the Brazilian State: Municipal Finance and the Provision of Public Services in São Paulo, Brazil 1822-1930.
 University of Chicago Press, March 2018.
+Honorable mention, Best Book in the Social Sciences, the Brazil Section of the Latin American Studies Association.
+Honorable mention, Best Book on Brazilian History, Conference on Latin American History.
 Data set is publicly available.

 - Native Capital: Financial Institutions and Economic Development in São Paulo, Brazil, 1850-1920.
 Stanford University Press, 2005.

 - “Municipal Plenty, Municipal Poverty, and Brazilian Economic Development, 1836-1850” With Luciana Suarez Lopes.
 Latin American Research Review, 52, no.2 (June 2017).